Make numeric custom fields searchable

 Mischa, thanks for the link, this helped me a lot and I can now forward those findings!

-#4 Updated by Felix Schäfer over 5 years ago
+#4 Updated by Felix Schäfer almost 6 years ago

 Jean-Philippe Lang wrote: